 I’d love to tell you exactly what camera settings you need to dial in for great portraits every time.
 That would make it so easy!
-But it’s more complicated than that, because there are so many factors that dictate your camera settings for each photo you take.
+But it’s more complicated than that, because so many different factors dictate your camera settings for each photo you take.

 Regardless of what you want to achieve, the amount of available light is the number one factor in determining your camera settings for accurate exposure.
 So it doesn’t help that light changes constantly.

-Even if you use flash to light your subject, the distance between the flash and the subject will change during a shoot.
-As soon as your subject moves closer to or further away from the flash, you’ll have to adjust your exposure settings.
+Even if you use flash to light your subject, the distance between the flash and the subject changes during a shoot.
+As soon as your subject moves closer to or further away from the flash, you have to adjust your exposure settings.

 The sunny 16 rule